Oswaldo Aranha: Support for the Allies in World War II

-Controversy
+Attitude toward Jews during WWII

 A book by the historian Maria Luiza Tucci Carneiro argues that Aranha was aware of secret circulars asking that Jews be denied entry visas to Brazil and did little to change that.
-Jeffrey Lesser's prize-winning Welcoming the Undesirables: Brazil and the Jewish Question questions that conclusion by showing that Jewish entry rose notably after the secret circulars were emitted, with the active collaboration of many Brazilian diplomats and businesspeople.
+Jeffrey Lesser's Welcoming the Undesirables: Brazil and the Jewish Question questions that conclusion by showing that Jewish entry rose notably after the secret circulars were circulated, with the active collaboration of many Brazilian diplomats and businesspeople.

-The circular asking for the denial of visas to Jews, however, was not edited by Oswaldo Aranha, and it was not made during his term as Minister of External Relations for Brazil.
-Mário de Pimentel Brandão was responsible for signing the harmful secret circular in 1937 during his term as Minister of External Relations for Brazil.
+The circular asking for the denial of visas to Jews, however, was not written by Oswaldo Aranha, and it was not made during his term as Minister of Foreign Affairs for Brazil.
+Mário de Pimentel Brandão was responsible for signing the secret circular in 1937 during his term as Minister of Foreign Affairs of Brazil.

-During Oswaldo Aranha's time as Minister for External Relations, from 1938 to 1944, many Jews were granted visas to Brazil despite the circulars.
-In 1939, Jews were granted 4601 permanent and temporary resident visas to Brazil.
-That year, 9% of all permanent residency visas and 14% of temporary Brazilian visas were emitted to people of Jewish origin.
-In 1940, 2500 Jewish immigrants were given visas to Brazil.
+During Oswaldo Aranha's term as Minister of Foreign Affairs, from 1938 to 1944, many Jews were granted visas to Brazil despite the circulars.
+In 1939, Jews were granted 4,601 permanent and temporary resident visas to Brazil.
+That year, 9% of all permanent residency visas and 14% of temporary Brazilian visas were issued to people of Jewish origin.
+In 1940, 2,500 Jewish immigrants were given visas to Brazil.